• Skip to primary navigation

 About Maria Bravo

-Kitchen Gadget Geek extraordinaire.
-Tester of all things kitchen appliance.
-Clumsy cook, if I can't break it and get the most of it, you know that's a good kitchen gadget!
-Architect of online communities for kitchen gadget lovers
+Kitchen Gadget Geek extraordinaire | Very human, disabled, clumsy cook producing easy recipes for your kitchen gadgets | Tester of all things kitchen appliance.
+If Maria can't break it and gets the most of it, you know it's a good kitchen gadget | Architect of online communities for kitchen gadget lovers.

 Reader Interactions